 Nancy is a clinical psychologist; she earned her Bachelor's degree in Clinical Psychology and her master's degree at Nice Sophia-Antipolis University in France.
 Nancy believes that mood-related disorders, personality disorders, anxiety disorders, stress-related disorders, low self-esteem, and low self-confidence result from experiencing childhood trauma such as sexual and physical abuse, war, accidents as well as compromised attachment between the child and his/her caregivers.

-Nancy uses schema therapy, EMDR; Mindfulness-based therapy, attachment focus therapy.
+Nancy uses schema therapy, EMDR; Mindfulness-based therapy, and attachment focus therapy.
 Nancy has been practicing for four years, during her clinical practice she has worked in several clinical facilities in France, Tunisia, and Egypt.
 Nancy has worked with a large number of torture, sexual and physical violence survivors, personality disorders, mood disorders, anxiety disorders, and in the rehabilitation of psychotic patients.

-Attachment Focus Therapy In early development, we rely on the attunement and response of our caregivers to help us regulate our nervous systems, leading towards the capacity for healthy self-regulation as we grow older.
-If this was not possible or available to us, our capacity for self-regulation and secure attachment relationships with others can be affected as we learn that our needs to not matter and as our systems become primed to expect pain or abandonment.
+Attachment Focus Therapy In early development, we rely on the attunement and response of our caregivers to help us regulate our nervous systems, leading to the capacity for healthy self-regulation as we grow older.
+If this was not possible or available to us, our capacity for self-regulation and secure attachment relationships with others can be affected as we learn that our needs do not matter and as our systems become primed to expect pain or abandonment.